 The Québec Autism Research Training (QART) Program is pleased to invite graduate student (M.Sc. and Ph.D.) and postdoctoral fellow applicants for the 2021 program competition.
 QART is a competitive program that attracts and trains outstanding graduate students and postdoctoral fellows by supporting career development in their area of choice.
 Supported by government and philanthropic partners, QART was launched in 2018 as a novel training initiative in the province of Quebec and now being scaled up nationally.
 The 2021 competition is open to trainees across Canada who are carrying out multidisciplinary, innovative, and/or translational research in autism and related neurodevelopmental conditions.

 Successful QART Fellows are invited to enrol in the program for up to three years, where they benefit from:

 - A one-year entrance award ranging from $20,000-48,000 depending on the level, e.g., graduate vs postdoc, professional degree.
 The award is not renewable but can be held during any period of program enrolment.
 Fellows who already hold another competitive award may join QART but must decline the award;

-- The Annual Summer School: an intensive learning and interactive environment with mentors with diverse expertise and other trainees across Quebec
+- The QART Annual Summer School: an immersive one-week intensive learning and interactive environment bringing together all fellows with 35+ mentors from diverse sectors & disciplines (mandatory; scheduled for August 23-27, 2021);